 Metalog distributions can be useful across a wide range of fields andpurposes -- for most any situation in which CDF data is known and a flexible, simple, and easy-to-use continuous probability distribution is needed to represent that data.
 Purposes may range from simply displaying a probability density function (PDF) that appropriately represents CDF data; quickly developing continuous distributions that correspond to 10%, 50%, and 90% quantile assessments in decision analysis; setting up a convenient continuous Monte Carlo simulation based on discrete data; and enabling a large set of empirical or simulation data "to speak for itself" regarding its probabilistic shape and other characteristics.

 To facilitate "hands on" metalog experience and future research, we offer a range of input data sets in Excel.
-These data sets may be copied and pasted into the various metalog Excel workbooks provided on this website.
+These data sets may be copied and pasted into our Excel workbooks.
 Instant results will appear.
 One can also see how changing this data would change the results.
 The workbook on the right is in ".xlsx" format (Excel 2007 or later) and contains no macros, named ranges, or references to external workbooks.
 Thus, it can be safely copied, pasted, and otherwise ported into other workbooks or environments.
 Click the icon to download.

 Example Metalog Input Data

 Contents of this workbook include the following (references in parentheses cite context and further information in The Metalog Distributions):